 The Domesday Book of 1086 mentions a church in Rattlesden, belonging to Ely Abbey (now Ely Cathedral).
 No trace of that early Norman building survives, and the church we see today dates to the 13th century.
 The setting is idyllic, with the church standing on a hill above a picturesque timber-framed cottage.

-The highlight of St Nicholas church is the wonderful 15th century angel roof.
+The highlight of St Nicholas church is the wonderful 15th-century angel roof.
 The iconoclasts destroyed the medieval angels, but in the 1880s a series of 60 new angels were carved to replace them.
 The quality of craftsmanship is superb, and you get a sense of how impressive the original roof would have looked.
-The angels figures are based on one 15th century angel which somehow survived the destructive impulses of the Puritans.
+The angel figures are based on one 15th-century angel which somehow survived the destructive impulses of the Puritans.